Nutritional Needs For Growing Puppies

 Recommended Protein Levels

 The recommended protein levels for puppies vary depending on their breed, size, and age.
-Generally, puppies require a higher amount of protein than adult dogs.
+Generally, puppies require a higher amount of protein than adult .
 Consult with your veterinarian to determine the specific protein requirements for your furry friend.

 Quality Sources of Protein